glowkeeper/gitHubPresentation/README.md

 # Introduction to GitHub

-This repository contains an introduction to GitHub.
+This repository contains a [presentation](presentation/github.md) introducing GitHub.